-The South Waterfront is a magnificent 2.3 million-square-foot mixed-use development now rising on New Jersey's Gold Coast.
+The South Waterfront is a magnificent 2.3 million-square-foot mixed-use development on New Jersey's Gold Coast.

 Ideally situated along the Hudson River, the site features unparalleled transportation access, glorious views of the Manhattan skyline, and award-winning public parks and esplanades.

-The South Waterfront currently is home to two 13-story, Class A office towers, a 526-unit residential building and a new 265-room "W" hotel.
+The South Waterfront is home to two 13-story, Class A office towers, a 526-unit residential building, a new 265-room "W" hotel and a 14 story office building.
 The complex also boasts a supermarket, banks, restaurants and a beautiful waterfront esplanade and park.
-Additional public spaces are under development, and a new office tower is planned for the site's only remaining parcel.
-Together, the City of Hoboken, the Port Authority of New York & New Jersey and their private sector partners are transforming 50 acres of unused waterfront into a unique commercial, residential and recreational community that preserves the city's architectural character and provides public access to the waterfront.
+Together, the City of Hoboken, The Port Authority of New York & New Jersey and their private sector partners have transformed 50 acres of unused waterfront into a unique commercial, residential and recreational community that preserves the city's architectural character and provides public access to the waterfront.

 Block A includes two successful Class A, 13-story office towers, offering 934,000 square feet of office space and ground-level retail.
 The world-class buildings were constructed and are managed by SJP Properties.